rockydtk/Handwritten_Mathematical_Expressions_Recognition/README.md

 For simplicity, in this project, we only take into account 4 math operators: `plus`,`minus`,`addition`, and `division`.

 ### 2. Data Collection process
-During the data cleanning process, some inappropriate images were removed from the dataset

-## BUILDING MODEL
+During the data cleanning process, we can see that it is biased for some of the digits/symbols, as it contains 12000 images for some symbol and 3000 images for others.
+To remove this bias, reduce the number of images in each folder to approximately 4000.

 ## BUILDING MODELS
 ### Dataset